seghil/OpenCavity/opencavity/Docs/tutorial2.rst

 cascading subsystems
 ====================
-Calculating the global transfer matrix of an optical cavity is a straightforward method to define it and solve the eigenmodes and eigenvalues, however sometimes it is useful to split a global complex system to several subsystems, do some transformation on them, then cascade these subsystems to make the global one.
-This may be inevitable when you want to introduce an amplitude or phase function somewhere inside the cavity like an aperture fore example.
-This is covered in more details in the following tutorials, but for now lets see how to define and solve the modes of the same optical cavity by splitting the global system into two subsystems and cascading them.
+Calculating the global transfer matrix of an optical cavity is a straightforward method to define it and solve the eigenmodes and eigenvalues, however, sometimes it is useful to split a global complex system to several subsystems, do some transformation on them, then cascade these subsystems to make a global one.
+This may be inevitable when you want to introduce an amplitude or phase function somewhere inside the cavity, such as an aperture.
+This is covered in more details in the following tutorials, but for now let's see how to define and solve the modes of the same optical cavity by splitting the global system into two subsystems and cascading them.

 We take the same matrices of the first example:

 .. ipython::